h1g0/Al-Nasl/README.md

 Al-Nasl: bullet-hell vertical-scrolling shooter

 In memory of a game I made about 10 years ago.
-The code is very dirty, but I wrote it when I was a C++ beginner, so please forgive me.
+The code is very dirty, but I wrote it when I was a C++ beginner, so please forgive me.😉

 ---